Great European immigration wave to Argentina: Social

+German Catholic community in Buenos Aires in 1923.

+Afrikaner immigrants in Colonia Sarmiento, Chubut in 1920.

 The population of Argentina grew four-fold over the Great European Immigration Wave causing a change to the social structure of Argentina.
 The Constitution of 1853 explicitly encouraged European immigrants as a tool to civilize and whiten the Argentine population.
 The elites (the descendants of the Spanish colonial ruling class, along with a small group of wealthy European immigrants) believed that American Indians should be part of the Argentine society culturally and identically and that European immigrants could industrialise the primitive country of Argentina in order to provide socioeconomic opportunities and foment the Argentine national identity. " This belief created a national identity where Europeans, along with the Indians and Blacks, could adapt the cultural traditions and values of the Argentine Nation The early waves of immigration did not experience such greater numbers.
-This was caused by the ongoing Argentine civil wars(after the unification of the Argentine state by Buenos Aires in 1861) and, the most notable one, The War of the Triple Alliance (where Paraguay fought to preserve its sovereignty from Argentina, Brazil, and Uruguay from 1864 to 1870), the population of Argentina(Criollo, Mestizos Insians and Black people) declined in Argentina because of higher mortality rates, warfare(war of independence and Argentine civil wars) and diseases.
+This was caused by the ongoing Argentine civil wars(after the unification of the Argentine state by Buenos Aires in 1861) and, the most notable one, The War of the Triple Alliance (where Paraguay fought and lost an aggressive war against Argentina, Brazil, and Uruguay from 1864 to 1870), the population of Argentina (Criollo, Mestizos, Indians and Black people) declined because of higher mortality rates, warfare(war of independence and Argentine civil wars) and diseases.

 The new middle class emerged from this influx of European immigrants.
 The European immigrants provided labor to the untapped Argentine land.
 In addition to developing agricultural production these immigrants caused an increase in middle-class development.
 Prior to the 1870s, Argentina exhibited a three-tiered class structure consisting of an elite, a ruling class, and a peasant class.
 Between 1870 and 1914, the once small middle class grew by 30%.
 46% of this emerging socio-economic group were European-born immigrants, according to a 1914 census.

 The higher pay in Argentina compared to Europe for manual labor attracted many immigrants causing crowded cities and higher crime.
 Between 1887 and 1912 Buenos Aires's population tripled while the number of crimes reported increased seven times.
 In Buenos Aires, it was estimated that an average immigrant family contained five people in a one-room house that was twelve by twelve feet.
 The crowded cities were also a central point in crime.
 There was a rapid increase in thieves, pickpockets, racketeers, and prostitution making large cities like Buenos Aires infamous by 1914.
 Argentina's unemployment also rose, further increasing poverty rates.
 It is estimated that 73% of the inmates in the Buenos Aires beggars' asylum were foreigners.